validator-labs/validator-plugin-network/README.md

 You can add client CA certs to use with TCP connection and HTTP file rules.

-1. In `values.yaml`, you can set set `proxy` to add a CA cert to the system cert pool.
+1. While installing the plugin, in `values.yaml`, you can set set `proxy` to add a CA cert to the system cert pool.
-2. In the `NetworkValidator` spec, you can set `caCerts` to provide additional CA certs to be applied on top of the system cert pool inline or via secrets.
+2. While applying `NetworkValidator`s, in their specs, you can set `caCerts` to provide additional CA certs to be applied on top of the system cert pool.
+The certs can be provided inline or via secrets.

 ## Installation
 The Network validator plugin is meant to be [installed by validator](https://github.com/validator-labs/validator/tree/gh_pages#installation) (via a ValidatorConfig), but it can also be installed directly as follows: